go-bolo/bolo/README.md

 ## Getting Started

-Here's a simple example of how you create a simple Bolo application:
+Here's a simple example of how you create a simple Bolo application without plugins and MVC structure:

 ```golang
 package main